Ddu-Du Ddu-Du: Background and release

-On June 4, 2018, YG Entertainment confirmed via YG Life that Blackpink will release their debut Korean-language mini-album, Square Up, on June 15, with "Ddu-Du Ddu-Du" serving as its lead single.
-It marked the group's first original release in a year since "As If It's Your Last" in June 2017.
-The name of the track attracted attention due to the song's name being reminiscent of an onomatopoeia, and sparked curiosity regarding its genre and concept.
-Following a series of concept photos and teasers, Blackpink were reported saying, "As it is our debut mini-album and comeback after one year, we prepared each song with a lot of sincerity and affection."
-Additionally, member Jennie commented, "I am confident and I look forward to our comeback.
+On June 4, 2018, YG Entertainment confirmed via YG Life that Blackpink would release their debut Korean-language extended play (EP), Square Up, on June 15, with "Ddu-Du Ddu-Du" serving as its lead single.
+It was the group's first original release in a year since "As If It's Your Last" in June 2017.
+The odd name was said to be reminiscent of an onomatopoeia.
+Blackpink were quoted as saying, "As it is our debut EP and comeback after one year, we prepared each song with a lot of sincerity and affection."
+Member Jennie said, "I am confident and I look forward to our comeback.
 I am happy to be able to express the musicality of Blackpink in various ways."

-"Ddu-Du Ddu-Du" was made available via digital download and streaming on June 15, 2018, in conjunction with the release of Square Up.
+"Ddu-Du Ddu-Du" was released via digital download and streaming on June 15, 2018, in conjunction with the release of Square Up.
 It was written and produced by Teddy Park and co-produced by Park, Bekuh Boom, 24, and R. Tee.
 On August 17, YGEX announced that a Japanese version of the track would be released as the group's debut single in Japan on August 22, 2018.
 The release featured additional lyrics by Sunny Boy.
 It was subsequently distributed in three physical formats: a CD-only regular edition, a limited edition CD+DVD, and a CD member edition.
 The regular and limited editions include all the tracks from Square Up, in addition to the Japanese version of the single.
 The limited edition DVD contains behind the scenes footage from the music video as well as a dance practice video.
 The member edition was packaged as a four-version CD single—one version for each member, and contains only the original version of the track.
 On April 5, 2019, a remix of "Ddu-Du Ddu-Du" was included as an album track on Blackpink's second Korean extended play, Kill This Love.